Richards strikes out 10, pitches Red Sox past Mets 2-1 | Taiwan News | 2021/04/28

 Red Sox: CF Alex Verdugo and INF Christian Arroyo were both held out of the lineup but available off the bench.
 Verdugo had a hamstring cramp Saturday and sat out Sunday.
 Arroyo was hit by a pitch Sunday on his left hand.
 Verdugo entered as a defensive replacement in the ninth.

-Mets: LHP Stephen Tarpley was optioned to the alternate site and INF José Peraza was recalled. ...
+Mets: OF Brandon Nimmo, the NL leader in on-base percentage at .477, was out of the starting lineup for New York a day after getting an injection for an impingement in his right hip.
+He pinch hit in the seventh and struck out. ...
+LHP Stephen Tarpley was optioned to the alternate site and INF José Peraza was recalled. ...
 The club has arranged for players, coaches and other Tier 1 personnel to receive their second coronavirus vaccine after Wednesday's game, taking advantage of a day off Thursday to deal with any side effects.
 The team will remain short of the 85% vaccination rate required by Major League Baseball to begin easing certain safety protocols. ...
 The Mets and Yankees may increase capacity from 20% to 33% starting May 19, New York Gov. Andrew Cuomo announced.

 UP NEXT